brunoalvs/dotfiles/WindowsPostInstall.md

 ## Git

-Nowadays it is much easier to install Git on Windows than it once was, and it's even more using scoop.
-You just need run in your terminal the command `scoop install git` and now enjoy.
+You just need run in your terminal the command `scoop install git`.

 ## Visual Studio